 The term local Node.js interpreter denotes a Node.js installation on your computer.
 The term remote Node.js interpreter denotes a Node.js installation on a remote host or in a virtual environment set up in a Vagrant instance.
-On the Node.js and NPM page, you can specify only local interpreters.
+Here you can choose or configure only a local interpreter.
 Remote interpreters are configured in the Configure Node.js Remote Interpreter Dialog dialog which can be accessed only from the Run/Debug Configuration: Node.js dialog.
-See Configuring Node.js Interpreters for details.
+See Configuring remote Node.js interpreters for details.

 |Version||This read-only field shows the current version of the runtime environment.|

 When the configuration is completed, IntelliJ IDEA displays information about the currently configured version, the notification Node.js Core Library is enabled, and adds the Disable and the Usage scope buttons.